-In the entire complex, there are shopping malls, restaurants, aquarium, cinema, swimming pool.
+In the entire complex, there are shopping malls, restaurants, an aquarium, a cinema, and a swimming pool.
 Everything is connected by a network of dense corridors.
 Fortunately, when you are checked in, you get a map of the object and so, it is easier to get to your room.

 Our room, or rather a view from the window, was one of the nicest surprises that happened to us in Japan.
 The view from the 35th floor was a breathtaking and unforgettable experience.

 The room had slippers and an electric kettle.
-Wi-fi stable, no problems connecting to several devices at the same time.
+Wi-fi is stable, with no problems connecting to several devices at the same time.

-We ate breakfasts outside the hotel, but the restaurants where you could eat them were within a 5-10 minutes’ walk from the hotel.
+We ate our breakfasts outside the hotel, but the restaurants where you could eat them were within a 5-10 minutes walk from the hotel.

 I highly recommend this hotel!
 There are a super professional service and the right value for money.

-Public laundry is quite popular in Japan and there is usually no problem to find it using the internet.
+Public laundry is quite popular in Japan and there is usually no problem finding it using the internet.
 We used laundry twice.
-The first time it was a public laundry, the second time we used laundry in the hotel.
+The first time it was a public laundry, and the second time we used laundry in the hotel.

 A public laundry, “coin laundry”, is nothing more than the possibility of washing and drying clothes in machines operated by coins.